sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Cake Strip

 - The Customer Favourites Section is eye catching to the user and contains a strip of delicious cakes that are individually linked to the step by step recipe guide.
-- Users should be drawn to this section of the website due to the vibrant use of colour against a nuetral background.
-This should encourage then to either want to try the cakes fresh from the bakery or bake their own at home.
+- Users should be drawn to this section of the website due to the vibrant use of colour against a neutral background.
+This should encourage them to either want to try the cakes fresh from the bakery or bake their own at home.

 # Join Us Section